abstrakct/atb/README.md

 * curl
 * libcurlpp
 * jsoncpp
+* I've only tested it on Linux (specifically Arch Linux)

 ## Future goals/ideas
 * Get all publicly available data through the XML/SOAP API provided by AtB (atbapi by mpolden seems to export a limited subset?)